Vizzuality/workshop-ai-llms/README.md

 ### Setting Up Your Python Environment

 1. Ensure that you have Python 3.11 installed on your system.
-You can download the latest version of Python from the [official Python website](https://www.python.org/downloads/).

-2. If not already done, it's recommended to create a virtual environment.
+2. If not already done, creating a virtual environment is recommended.
 Use the following commands:

     ```bash
     python3 -m venv env